TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Methods

-\subparagraph{Step 3: Expert Defines Evaluation Criteria for the Evaluation Agent.} Four evaluation criteria are used: Coverage, Actionability, Distinctness, and Relevance.
+Four evaluation criteria are used: Coverage, Actionability, Distinctness, and Relevance.
 Detailed descriptions for each criterion are provided in Table~\ref{tab:criteria_table}.
 The cardiac expert highlighted a potential challenge in distinguishing between the experiences of parents and those of children/patients, particularly in assessing Relevance.
 To address this issue, the expert provided the Evaluation Agent with examples to clarify the distinction.
 The examples are as below:

-\textit{``Parent Outcomes refer to parents reporting feeling limited by their child’s diagnosis, whereas Patient/Child Outcomes pertain to parents perceiving that their child is limited by the diagnosis.}
+\textit{``Parent Outcomes refer to parents reporting feeling limited by their child's diagnosis, whereas Patient/Child Outcomes pertain to parents perceiving that their child is limited by the diagnosis.}

-\textit{Parent Outcomes: Parents report they feel limited by their child’s diagnosis.
-Parents report they have PTSD from their child’s experience.
+\textit{Parent Outcomes: Parents report they feel limited by their child's diagnosis.
+Parents report they have PTSD from their child's experience.
 Parents report being distressed by the uncertainty of treatment choices.
 Parents report needing more social connections.}

-\textit{Patient/Child Outcomes: Parents report they feel their child is limited by the child’s diagnosis.
-Parents report their child has PTSD from their child’s experience.
+\textit{Patient/Child Outcomes: Parents report they feel their child is limited by the child's diagnosis.
+Parents report their child has PTSD from their child's experience.
 Parents report their child is distressed by the uncertainty of treatment choices.
 Parents report their child needs more social connections." }

+Provenance and grounding of evaluation criteria.
+The evaluation rubric (Coverage, Actionability, Distinctiveness, Relevance) was defined by the cardiac domain expert (A.W.) in consultation with three qualitative coding experts who conducted the original human thematic analysis.
+The rubric was designed to align with established thematic analysis guidance that themes should (i) represent patterned meaning across the dataset, (ii) remain anchored to the analytic focus, and (iii) be coherent and clearly delineated rather than overlapping or redundant~\cite{braun2006thematic, braun2022thematic, kiger2020thematic, nowell2017thematic}.